jimmyangel/morinricardo/content/post/2022-11-03-oregon-watersheds-data.md

 ### Objective

 The objective was to create a dataset in [Shapefile format](https://en.wikipedia.org/wiki/Shapefile) with the full extent of each drinking watershed and the population it serves.
 This is in contrast to the [DEQ](https://www.oregon.gov/deq/Pages/index.aspx) dataset which only maps watersheds from intake to intake, and does not include population data.
-Each watershed must also include the total downstream population (e.g, from current watershed and below).
+Each watershed must also include the total downstream population (i.e, from a given watershed and below).

 Note that all water systems located in shared watersheds are represented as overlapping polygons.
-Given an arbitrary geographical location, we can make a list of all polygons intersecting at that location (several items, or just one in case there are no overlaps).
+Given an arbitrary geographical location, we can easily produce a list of all polygons that intersect that location (several items, or just one in case there are no overlaps).
 This exposes all the water systems related or connected to the location.
 Moreover, by sorting the list in descending order of total population, the list can be presented in downstream order!

 ### Tools